mrhavens/DockerTrap/README.md

 ### Create a base image for the honeypot

+A Dockerfile for a base image is included in the `alpinetrap` directory and sets to root password to `root` by default.
+You can create and configure your own base image without restriction.
+The container will spin up and be managed by xinitd normally.
+Any initialization is up to you.

+### Final Notes

-A Dockerfile for a base image is included with a default root password of `root`.
-You can create and configure your own base image.
-The container spin up and be managed by xinitd normally.
-Any initialization is up to you, so be sure to initialized iplace your initialization script there or configure an init system of your choice.
-Make sure to commit the image as "honeypot:latest".
-You should also create an account named `user` and give it a weak password like `123456` to let brute-force attackers crack your host.
-The ip address of the attacker's host is passed to the container in the environment variable "REMOTE_HOST".
-For logging you might want to additionally configure an rsyslog instance to forward logs to the host machine.
+Make sure to commit the image as "`honeypot:latest`".
+You may also wish to create additional accounts named `user`, `guest`, `admin`, `temp`, etc., and give them weak passwords like `1234`, or `password` to let brute-force attackers crack your host easily.
+The IP address of the attacker's host is passed to the container in the environment variable `REMOTE_HOST`.
+For logging, you may want to configure an rsyslog instance to forward logs to the host machine.